AndreasGunnahr/PORTFOLIO-Hobby/src/content/about.md

 mainTitle: ["Fullstack Developer from Sweden", "Technologies"]
 textDescription:
   [
     I like building complex web applications and delve into new technologies.
 I find the whole Javascript stack extremely exciting and I believe that's where I can offer my knowledge.
-I also have a deep desire to excel and continuously improve my work.",
+I also have a deep desire to excel and continuously improve my work. ",

     "Although I have just started my career, I would say that I have a broad knowledge of many different techniques and can contribute in many different situations in a project."
   ]